What is individual therapy?

 How do I begin individual therapy?

-- Call or stop by the TWUCC location closest to you to schedule an intake appointment.
+- Call or stop by TWU Counseling and Psychological Services (CAPS) location closest to you to schedule an intake appointment.

-- Arrive 20 minutes prior to your appointment to complete intake paperwork.
+- Prior to your appointment, you will be asked to complete intake paperwork.

-- In the 30 minute intake appointment, you and a therapist will begin to explore the nature of your concerns and goals.
+- During the intake appointment, you and a therapist will begin to explore the nature of your concerns and goals.

-- You and the therapist will collaboratively determine which resources available at the Counseling Center, (or another agency), are best suited to address your needs.
+- You and the therapist will collaboratively determine which resources available at CAPS, (or another agency), are best suited to address your needs.

 - Ongoing therapy sessions are scheduled by appointment at the conclusion of the intake appointment.